aakash17kc/ContentServer/Production.md

         * The token can have an expiry time, after which the user needs to login again.
         * If user wants to invalidate token, we can use a blacklist to store the token and check the token in the blacklist before validating.
     * We can use request matchers to decide which endpoints need authentication and which don't.
+    * We can implement CSRF tokens to prevent CSRF attacks.
     * We can also implement OAuth2.0 with OpenID, along with 2FA.
-* We can use AWS Cognito for authentication.
-AWS WAF for Web Application Firewall, AWS Shield for DDoS Protection.
+* We can use AWS Cognito for authentication, AWS WAF for Web Application Firewall, AWS Shield for DDoS Protection.

 ### Testing
 * We'll have to write unit tests for the service and make sure to cover all use cases.